OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-05.md

 ## Amos 5:23

-> Take away from me the noise of your songs;
+> Remove from me the noise of your songs;
 > I will not listen to the melody of your harps.

 ## Amos 5:24